alkem-io/website/content/en/legal/demo/tc.md

 10. User Content, Your Rights, Our Rights, and Users’ Rights (Intellectual Property)

 10.1 User Content on Our Site and the copyright and other intellectual property rights in that User Content, unless specifically labelled otherwise, belongs to or has been licensed by the User identified along with that User Content.
-All User Content is protected by applicable United Kingdom and international intellectual property laws and treaties.
+All User Content is protected by applicable Dutch and international intellectual property laws and treaties.

 10.2 You (or your licensors, as appropriate) retain the ownership of your User Content and all associated intellectual property rights.
 When you submit User Content to Our Site, you grant Us an unconditional, non-exclusive, fully transferrable, royalty free, perpetual, worldwide licence to use, store, archive, syndicate, publish, transmit, adapt, edit, reproduce, distribute, prepare derivative works from, display, perform, and sub-licence your User Content to the extent necessary to operate and promote Our Site.